How we grade

 "I" (incomplete—can only be given with permission of the Associate Dean for Student Services and is never given to a graduating student in the semester they are graduating)

 You may not elect to take a regularly graded course pass/fail.
 You may only convert a grade earned (subject to the policy) to a "pass."

 You may, if in good standing, elect to convert to a “pass” one course grade that was graded by a letter grade.
 This option is governed by the Grade Conversion Policy.

-You can request a faculty member to explain how you were graded but there is no appeal process for a grade.
+You can request that a faculty member explain how you were graded but there is no appeal process for a grade.

 We do encourage grade review.